We are Year 1 at St Columba’s, happy to meet you. Take a look at the exciting things we are learning about.

 Knowledge mats provide information about the topic we will be learning in each subject.
 There is key vocabulary that the children will be learning and using, along with the ‘sticky knowledge’.
 The ‘sticky knowledge is the main learning that the children will know by the end of the topic.
 Knowledge mats will be sent home at the start of each topic.
 These will help you support your child’s learning at home.
 Talk to your child about their learning and use the knowledge mats to ensure they are using the correct vocabulary and learning that important ‘sticky knowledge’.
 We hope you enjoy the journey with us through Year 1.

-This half term our learning challenge question is, why is it always cold in Winter?
+This half term our learning challenge question is, why can’t penguins live near the equator?
 Below is our key knowledge mat which outlines the key vocabulary and knowledge your child will learn throughout the half term.

-This half term in science our focus question is why are there so many leaves on the ground?.
+This half term in science our focus question is why are humans not like penguins?
 Below is our key knowledge mat which outlines the key vocabulary and knowledge your child will learn throughout the half term.

-This half term in RE we will be learning about Mary Our Mother.
+This half term in RE we will be learning about Families and Celebrations.
 Below is our key knowledge mat which outlines the key vocabulary and knowledge your child will learn throughout the half term.

 In year 1 we cover a wide range of subjects.
 On a morning we always start our day with a collective worship.
 In this time we come together to thank God for his gifts to us and we read a story from our class bible and think about what it can teach us.
 Children are encouraged to take an active role in delivering our class worships so we often ask them to participate in a variety of different ways.
 We usually end our worship by singing a hymn or performing a liturgical dance, year 1 really enjoy this.